I Am :

 - additive manufacturing processes,

-- mechanical and metallurgical characterisation.
+- mechanical and metallurgical characterization.

 For several years now, at ISAE-SUPAERO, we have been working closely with the major players in the aeronautics industry to find appropriate responses to current issues in terms of the ecological transition.
 With the help of the ISAE-SUPAERO Foundation, several training and research Chairs have been created to work on new air transport concepts and propose innovative solutions to reduce ecological impact.